 Discover the latest in assistive technology!
 Paul Lane, power chair user and Abilities Expo Ambassador, will be attending CES, the global consumer electronics and technology trade show, just prior to Abilities Expo Los Angeles.
 Paul will share an overview of the new assistive technology that is coming onto the market for the community.
 It's your chance to find out what's next in both low and high-cost assistive technology that could help make life a little bit easier.

 The Intensive Model of Therapy: An Interdisciplinary Approach

-Presented by: Lynette LaScala, Founder and CEO of NAPA Center; and Lisa Murphy OTD, OTR/L, SWC, Doctor of Occupational Therapy, Director of Rehabilitation of NAPA Center
+Presented by: Lynette LaScala, Founder and CEO, NAPA Center; and Lisa Murphy OTD, OTR/L, SWC Doctor of Occupational Therapy, Director of Rehabilitation, NAPA Center

 With a focus on global development, NAPA Center will utilize case examples of real patients to demonstrate how occupational, physical and speech therapists work together within the intensive model to provide comprehensive treatment and help children maximize their progress towards goals.
 Presenters will discuss how therapists collaborate and educate one another to implement specific discipline strategies and goals in a child's therapy sessions to provide repetition and facilitate learning across contexts.

 2:30pm – 3:30pm

 Access the World: Tips for Traveling with a Disability